ChrisJefferson/GAP-ubuntu-PPA/README.md

 [Vagrant](https://www.vagrantup.com/), as that makes it very easy to setup and configure the VM.

-TODO: Describe setup of the VM; in particular, that the GnuPG key needs to be available there.

-* describe Vagrant setup;
-   also state which packages need to be installed
+After installing valgrind, run the following command to download a VM, and start the machine running:

+    vagrant up

+Any files you place the this directory will be accessable in the VM under the directory ````/valgrind````.
+You can use this to move your .gnupg directory.
+You can log into the VM by running ````valgrind ssh````.

+You will also need to ```apt-get install dput devscripts debhelper dh-make``` (this is done automatically by vagrant).

 (Of course if you are using Ubuntu anyway, you don't need to setup a VM)

 ### Download the GAP sources